bidwej/publication-planner/README.md

   "id": "mod_1",
   "title": "Samurai Automated 2D",
-  "kind": "paper",  // All submissions are kind=paper "candidate_conferences": [],  // No conference needed for work items
+  "kind": "paper",  // All submissions are kind=paper "preferred_conferences": [],  // No conference needed for work items
   "depends_on": []
 }